isomerpages/csa-csro-licensing/_resources/FAQs.md

 <details>
 <summary><h5>27.
 What are the changes to business details that a licensee is required to inform the Licensing Officer?</h5></summary>

-Licensee is required to update changes to their business details through the <a href="https://licence1.business.gov.sg/feportal/web/frontier/home">GoBusiness Licensing</a> for the following material changes.
+Licensee is required to update changes to their business details through the <a href="https://licence1.business.gov.sg/feportal/web/frontier/home">GoBusiness Licensing</a> for the following material changes:
 <ol><font size="3.5">a) Changes to Key Executive Officers<br>b)	Additional of Key Officers; and<br>c)	Removal of Key Officers.</font></ol>

 Other than the above, any other changes that are not material change will automatically be approved by the system.
 These include changes to Name, Passport Number, Company Name, Company UEN, address, telephone number, email address, gender, designation, certifications of existing applicant and key officers.